visualizingthefuture/examples-repository/_datavis/obj16.md

 ---
-pid: obj
-title: ArcGIS Example
+title: Panel Data from Norway
 description: Simple and compelling way to show connections and relationships within a community of individuals.
 author: Unknown
 published: January 2019